Braves vs. Rays Player Props Betting Odds

 Olson Stats

-- Olson brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is batting .333 with a double, a home run, four walks and two RBI.
+- Olson brings a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .278 with a home run, four walks and three RBI.

 Olson Recent Games